-4.3 SPECIAL EXACTLY SOLVEABLE CASES OF THE $N, L \rightarrow \infty$ DMFT EQUATIONS
+4.3 Special Exactly Solvable Cases of the $N, L \rightarrow \infty$ DMFT equations

-Though the resulting DMFT equations for the kernels are intractable in the general case, we can provide analytical solutions in special cases to verify our approach.
+Though the resulting DMFT equations for the kernels are intractable in the general case, we can provide analytical solutions in special cases.
 We first write down the training dynamics in the lazy limit by characterizing the neural tangent kernel (NTK) at initialization.
-Next, we discuss deep linear ResNets where the feature learning dynamics gives ODEs that can be closed while preserving Gaussianity of preactivations.
+We discuss deep linear ResNets where the feature learning dynamics gives ODEs that can be closed while preserving Gaussianity of preactivations.
+Due to space limitation, these results are deferred to Appendix G.